Performance and Accountability Report

 E. Accounts Receivable

-Accounts receivable consists of amounts owed to Access Board by other Federal agencies, State and local governments, private organizations, and the general public.
-Amounts due from Federal agencies are considered fully collectible.
+Accounts receivable consists of amounts owed to Access Board by other federal agencies and the general public.
+Amounts due from federal agencies are considered fully collectible.
 Accounts receivable from the public include reimbursements from employees.
-An allowance for uncollectible accounts receivable from the public is established when, based upon a review of outstanding accounts and the failure of all collection efforts, management determines that collection is unlikely to occur considering the debtor’s ability to pay.
-Under 29 USC 792 (g)(1)(B), the Access Board is authorized to seek reimbursement for expenses related to accessibility training it provides to other Federal agencies, State and local governments, and other organizations.
+An allowance for uncollectible accounts receivable from the public is established when, based upon a review of outstanding accounts and the failure of all collection efforts, management determines that collection is unlikely to occur considering the debtor's ability to pay.

 F. Property, Equipment, and Software